mike503/ec2ssh/README.md

      * `sudo cp ec2ssh.bash_completion.sh /etc/bash_completion.d/ec2ssh`
      * `source /etc/bash_completion.d/ec2ssh` (or logout and log back in)

+Assumptions:

+* You're actually leaving the ubuntu or ec2-user accounts alone and not replacing the keys they're supposed to have (I've been guilty of this.
+Not anymore!)

 Notes:

 * All instances must be accessible by private IP.
 If someone wanted to write logic to check private IP, then fall back to public, that would be neat.
 However, my use case doesn't require it.